Francois-Esquire/chelsea/improvements.md

 - ~~updating modules in local development requires building and re-serving, all the time?~~ `npm run watch:build` or `bundle-module --watch`
+- `console.log`ging is removed, even on dev builds.
+Not cool.
+Add param to enable/disable to minifier and allow development to have this enabled by default

+## Configuration

+- Hardcoding config in source: cannot set ENV variables during builds, forces things like hand written config to be exposed on public repositories (easily crawled and potential attack target).

 ## Lifecycle